How to handle Bank of America chargebacks in 2019

 An institution the size of Bank of America can be an intimidating opponent, but ultimately, you’re both subject to the rules imposed by Visa and Mastercard, and even big banks have a vested interest in following the rules and doing the right (and legal) thing.

-Have you got a Bank of America chargeback awaiting your response?
+Have you got a Bank of America chargeback awaiting your response but you aren't sure how?
 Here’s what you need to know about dealing with this massive national bank.